-Yes, enjoy doing Zumba without worrying about how to dance.
+Yes.
+Also, enjoy doing Zumba without worrying about knowing how to dance.

 Are they programs aimed at various age groups?
-Are they levels?
+Are there any levels?

 Yes, there are different levels to master the form and get certified.

 There are a few celebrities whom you have trained.
-So do you think Zumba helps them learn different dance forms and a better flexibility?
+So do you think Zumba helps them learn different dance forms and improve flexibility?